SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflows.md

 * **`Conditional`**: Evaluates a logical expression (with `AND`/`OR` operators) and returns `"TRUE"` or `"FALSE"`.
 * **`JsonExtractor`**: Extracts a specific field from a JSON string.
 Automatically handles markdown code block wrappers.
 * **`TagTextExtractor`**: Extracts content from XML/HTML-style tags (e.g., `<answer>...</answer>`) within a text string.
+* **`ContextCompactor`**: Compacts conversation history into two rolling summaries (Old and Oldest) returned as XML-tagged text.
+Works independently from the memory system by directly summarizing raw conversation messages with recency awareness.

 #### Workflow Orchestration Nodes